WurstCommander/Win10AppRemove/README.md

 # Windows 10 Apps Remover

-Powershell Script which deinstalls / removes Windows 10 apps, even mandatory apps like XBox which can't be deinstalled via normal measures like startmenu, programms and features and so on.
+Powershell Script which deinstalls / removes Windows 10 apps, even mandatory apps like XBox which can't be deinstalled with normal measures like startmenu, programms and features and so on.

 ## Instructions: